Undergraduate Department of

 CBH 4304.
 Behavioral Genetics (3).
 Prerequisites: PSY 2012 and STA 2122 or STA 2171 or equivalent.
 This course examines the application of genetic methods to human and animal behavior.
 Genetic methods discussed include twin and adoption as well as molecular studies.
 Behaviors to be examined include personality, intelligence, and psychopathology.

 EXP 3202C.
 Sensation and Perception with Laboratory (4).
-Prerequisites: PSB 2000 and PSY 3213C.
+Prerequisites: EXP 3213C, and PSB 2000 or PSB 3004C.
 This course provides students with a sound foundation in how sensory systems interpret the world.
 The course explores each of the primary sensory systems by defining the physical energy that is detected, examining how that energy is transduced into neural impulses, and sampling how aspects of that information are encoded to provide a representation of the world.

 EXP 3422C.
 Conditioning and Learning with Laboratory (4).
-Prerequisites: PSB 2000 and PSY 3213C.
+Prerequisites: EXP 3213C, and PSB 2000 or PSB 3004C.
 This course explores how experience affects the behavior and physiological functioning.
 It provides an overview of learning from a behavioral (classical and operant conditioning) and neuroscientific perspective.

 PSB 2000.
 Introduction to Brain and Behavior (3).
 This course helps students understand basic nervous system mechanisms that underlie behavior and how systematic observation and experimentation are involved in constructing our understanding of these mechanisms.
 The course also conveys an appreciation for utilizing critical thinking and scientific knowledge when making important decisions.
 (Cannot be taken after PSB 3004C.)

 PSB 3004C.
 Physiological Psychology with Laboratory (4).
-Prerequisites: PSB 2000 and PSY 3213C.
-This course is designed to provide a proper overview of the biological aspects of psychology (a.k.a. biopsychology, physiological psychology or behavioral neuroscience) as well as the necessary background for the upper level coursework in behavioral and cognitive neurosciences.
+Prerequisites: PSB 2000, and PSY 3213C or BSC 2010.
+This course provides a proper overview of the biological aspects of psychology (a.k.a. biopsychology, physiological psychology or behavioral neuroscience) as well as the necessary background for the upper level coursework in behavioral and cognitive neurosciences in this department.
+As such, the first part of this course focuses on basic structure, function, physiology, pharmacology, development, evolution of the nervous system, and common methodologies used in these fields.
+The remaining two-thirds of the course will focus on sensory systems and biological processes underlying complex behaviors (e.g., emotion, ingestive behaviors, learning, memory, neuropsychiatric disorders).

 PSB 4040.
 Affective Neuroscience (3).
 Prerequisites: PSY 2012, a cognitive course, a neuroscience course, and junior/senior standing.
 This course examines the neural basis of emotion, including how the brain analyzes incoming sensory information, categorizes its motivational value, and initiates an ecologically appropriate response.
 The course also covers cognition-emotion interaction, abnormal emotional processing, and basic topics in cognitive neuroscience.